 Aluminum-Scandium Alloys, a Promising Future

-- Aerospace & Space: Optimization of structural weight while maintaining mechanical properties.
+- Aerospace & Space: Optimization of structural weight while maintaining mechanical properties, validated for small heat exchangers, aircraft ducting, and space-grade waveguides and antennas.

-- Defense Industry: Enhanced performance of strategic equipment.
+- Defense industry: Enhanced performance of strategic equipment and materials qualification for ballistic plating applications.

 3D Printing